cycle through king alfred's ANGLO-Saxon kingdom

 We'll load up all of the gear that you don't want to carry on the ride.

-•Head down to the start at King Alfred's Statue - 5 mins' ride from the station.
+•Head down to the start at Winchester's West Gate - a few mins' ride from the station.

 •Roll out of the city through the iconic West Gate, along Roman roads and ancient tracks, pass by the spectacular Salisbury Cathedral and then head into prehistoric countryside to soak up the sights and ancient vibes of Stonehenge.